mjsumpter/obsidian-tag-page/README.md

 ## Overview

 The Obsidian Tag Page Plugin enables users to create and manage dedicated Markdown pages for individual tags.
-When you create a tag page, the plugin automatically populates it with content based on the associated tag.
-The plugin also provides a ribbon icon that refreshes the content of the active tag page according to the current settings.
+Tag content is rendered inline through a markdown code block so you can mix generated results with your own notes.

 ## Features

+- Render tag content anywhere with a `tag-page` code block.
-- Create dedicated tag pages with a simple command.
+- Create dedicated tag pages with a simple command that seeds the block for you.
-- Automatically populate tag pages with relevant content.
-- Refresh tag page content with a click.
-- Customize the directory where tag pages are stored.
+- Customize the directory where tag pages are stored (for the create command).
 - Include lines containing the tag and/or bulleted sub-items in the tag page.
-- Flexible frontmatter query property to store the tag query within the tag page.
+- Sort, title, and link settings to match your vault’s style.
+- Choose whether reference links appear at the start or end of each pulled line.

 ## Installation